johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 there.
 The important thing is that 95% of the time I won't need to lift my fingers off the home row with this configuration!

+[^vimp]: Sadly, Vimperator has been discontinued since I originally wrote this article in 2016.
+It seems to have been fallen prey to the security tightening around the extension mechanism of Firefox.
+I'm currently trialing [Vim Vixen](https://github.com/ueokande/vim-vixen) as a replacement.

-So with all this in mind, let's take a look at the main features on a high-level:
+So, with all this in mind, let's take a look at the main features on a high-level:

 Minimal & highly functional interface
 : I find the default Crunchbang theme just perfect, so we will be building everything on top of that.
-The main components of the setup will be Openbox, zsh, urxvt, tmux and---of course---Vim.
+The main components of the setup will be *Openbox*, *zsh*, *urxvt*, *tmux* and---of course---*Vim*.

 Global Vim-style navigation
-: Seamless navigation between Vim splits and tmux panes and a Vim-like way to switch between 4 virtual desktops.
+: Seamless navigation between Vim splits and tmux panes, and a Vim-like way to switch between four virtual desktops.

 System clipboard support
 : While Vim and tmux have their own internal clipboards, other GUI apps